 - the employee’s right to elect not to contribute to the plan;

-- the employee’s right to elect to contribute an amount different from the plan’s default percentage rate for automatic enrollment contributions;
+- the employee’s right to elect to contribute an amount different from the plan’s default percentage rate for their automatic enrollment contributions;

 - the procedures for how an employee can elect not to contribute or contribute an amount different from the plan’s default percentage rate for automatic enrollment contributions;